 History

-The rotunda was built in the first quarter of the 11th century in the area of the early medieval hillfort.
-Partial reconstruction took place around 1435, when the walls of the nave were raised and the second floor was created.
-After this reconstruction, the rotunda was incorporated into the defense system as a watchtower, and the lower space was still used as a chapel.
+The rotunda was built in the first thirty years of the 11th century, in the area of an early medieval hillfort located on the Hungarian-Moravian border.
+Its partial rebuilding was made around 1435, when the walls of the nave were raised and the second floor was created.
+After this modernization, the rotunda was incorporated into the town’s defense system as a tower or watchtower.
+The lower space continued to serve as a chapel.

 Architecture

-The Romanesque rotunda was made of a cylindrical nave and a semicircular apse on the north-eastern side.
-It received extremely thick walls for this type of structure: from 1.3 to 1.4 meters.
+The Romanesque rotunda was created from a cylindrical nave and a semicircular apse on the eastern side.
+It received unusually thick walls for this type of building: from 1.3 to 1.4 meters.
 The internal diameter of the nave was 5.4 meters.
-The apse was opened onto the nave with a straight edge, without emphasizing the semicircular chancel arch.
+The apse opened onto the space of the nave with a straight edge without emphasizing the semicircular rood arch.
 The internal facades were originally covered with colorful paintings depicting the life of St. George.
+Their lighting was provided by narrow, semicircular windows, splayed on both sides.
+The nave was originally covered with a wooden ceiling, while the apse was covered with a conch.
+The entrance to the rotunda led from the west.

-The second floor of the rotunda was added in the first half of the 15th century, during the transformation of the rotunda into a town fortification tower.
-On the west side, right under the roof, a gothic portal was then placed, connecting the rotunda with the porch in the crown of the defensive wall.
-In the Gothic period, a pointed window filled with a trefoil tracery was also pierced in the apse.
+The second floor of the rotunda was added in the first half of the 15th century, during the transformation of the rotunda into a tower of the town fortifications.
+On the west side, just under the roof, a Gothic portal connecting the rotunda with the wall-walk in the crown of the fortifications was placed.
+In the Gothic period, a pointed, moulded window filled with trefoil tracery was also pierced in the apse.

 bibliography: